DanJSG/react-ts/src/pages/README.md

-Put your React page components in this directory
+# Pages

-TODO delete this file
+Use this directory to store your full screen React page components.